regiregi22/ARMA-3/README.md

 19- Restart the computer.

 20- Run Arma 3, go to Options, Video Options and click the button "AUTODETECT".
-Go to tab Display, set Display mode to "Fullscreen", set your resolution, set your aspect ratio, set "VSYNC" to Disabled.
+Go to tab Display, set Display mode to "Fullscreen", set your resolution, set your aspect ratio, set "VSYNC" to Enabled.
 This is your base configuration, if you want now you can fine tune the settings on the "General" tab and the "AA & PP" tab to your liking.
 You can see here if a setting is more CPU or GPU dependant: https://community.bistudio.com/wiki/Arma_3:_Performance_Optimisation

 21- Optional.
 This is the gold standard benchmark for testing Arma performance settings, if needed: